msi-ris/Tutorials/rnaseq_cmd.md

 = -1.514573
 ```

-The reasoning from the edgeR developers is that adding `1` to the raw read counts before normalization has a very minor effect on the inferred expression responses, but adding `1` to the normalized log(CPM) values has a large effect, because it effectively changes the order of magnitude of the expression value.
+The reasoning from the edgeR developers is that adding a pseudocount of `1` to the fragment counts before normalization has a very minor effect on the inferred expression responses, but adding `1` to the CPM value before taking the log has a large effect, because it effectively changes the order of magnitude of the expression value.

 </div>